kk17m/RADIATION-DOSIMETRY-AND-CALIBRATION-/README.md

 * Andreo, Pedro, et al. "Absorbed dose determination in external beam radiotherapy: an international code of practice for dosimetry based on standards of absorbed dose to water."
 IAEA TRS 398 (2000).

+* Chica, U., et al. "Quality indexes based on water measurements for low and medium energy x‐ray beams: A theoretical study with PENELOPE."
+Medical physics 41.1 (2014).

 * Ma, C. M., and J. P. Seuntjens.
 "Mass-energy absorption coefficient and backscatter factor ratios for kilovoltage x-ray beams."
 Physics in Medicine & Biology 44.1 (1999): 131.

+* Hill, Robin, et al. "An evaluation of ionization chambers for the relative dosimetry of kilovoltage x‐ray beams."
+Medical physics 36.9Part1 (2009): 3971-3981.

+* Bruggmoser, G., et al. "Determination of the recombination correction factor kS for some specific plane-parallel and cylindrical ionization chambers in pulsed photon and electron beams."
+Physics in Medicine & Biology 52.2 (2006): N35.